Martiless/quiz-time/README.md

 To few all the validation results, please click [Here](documents/VALIDATION.md)

-* The final HTML was ran through W3C validator with no issues
+* The final HTML was run through W3C validator with no issues
-* The final CSS was ran through (Jigsaw) validator and has no errors
+* The final CSS was run through (Jigsaw) validator and has no errors
 * Both script.js and questions.js were run through JSHint, with a small number of warnings but no errors.